RedouaneElyakhlifi/redman-photoGallery/extra/README.md

+<h1>Https secure protocol</h1>

-<h3>Add httpsConvert/https.js as first script on your webpage to secure entrance to your website!
+<h2>Add httpsConvert/https.js as first script on your webpage to secure entrance to your website!</h2>

-Every visitor will be automatically redirected to the HTTPS secure protocol!
+<h3>Every visitor will be automatically redirected to the HTTPS secure protocol!</h3>

-This is just extra and can be implemented in any webpage!
-Easily secure ur website protocol!!
+<h4>This is just extra and can be implemented in any webpage!
+Easily secure ur website protocol!!</h4>

-I hope you enjoy!</h3>
+<h3>I hope you enjoy!</h3>